-Uber found a solution to a broken and unpleasant transportation issue: unpleasant taxis rides and unpredictable, price gouging taxi fares that were anything but fair.
-This, in turn, gave rise to a mobile app.
-Uber extended their solution with mobile technology to ensure more people and drivers would join its network.
-All they had to do was book a cab by tapping a smartphone to get a ride from the nearest driver.
-At this point, people no longer had to wait for grumpy taxi drivers to turn up if they felt like it in often smelly cabs, experiencing awkward silences or insane chatter – a real game-changer for the taxi industry and their customers.
+Uber found a solution to a broken and unpleasant transportation issue: taxi rides and unpredictable, price gouging taxi fares.
+This, in turn, gave rise to the mobile app launching in 2010 ensuring more people and drivers would join its network.
+All they had to do was tap their smartphones to locate the nearest driver.
+At this point, it was a real game-changer for the taxi industry.

-Uber offers a range of different cab models to cater to everyone: Uber does not limit itself to a particular model of car or to a particular class of people.
-They have Uber X and Uber SUV for those who want luxury.
-They also have Uber Black for people that love to travel in a black car.
-And even Uber Taxi for those looking for cost-efficient solutions.
+Uber offers a range of different cab models to cater to everyone, not limiting itself to a particular model of car or a particular class of people.
+Uber X, Uber Black, and Uber SUV are more on the luxurious side .
+While Uber Taxis are for those looking for cost-efficient solutions.

 - Enabling users to tap their smartphone and call a cab at their location.

 - An option for drivers to accept or reject a ride.

 - Capacity for riders to track the driver when he arrives at his location.

 - Enabling drivers to track the exact location of the rider.

 - A rating system where a customer can rate the driver after the ride.

 For the Customers, Uber’s value proposition is very appealing:

 - No need to wait for a cab for too long.

 - Uber offers free rides on some occasions and even discounts from time to time.

 - Uber’s tagline says, “Your personal driver”.
 It allows customers to travel in style.

 - They give customers a fixed price for common destinations like airports, etc.

 - There is an additional source of income for drivers.

 - It offers flexible working schedules for drivers.
 They can work part-time or whenever they like.